-Paul is an education attorney, professor and author with extensive experience in guiding education organizations through challenges and growth.
+Paul O'Neill is an education attorney, professor and author with extensive experience in guiding education organizations through challenges and growth.
 He advises schools, authorizers, networks, non-profits, government agencies and philanthropies on the rules and complexities that apply to educational organizations as well as on effective board governance.
 Read More.

 Tracey is a non-profit professional who has spent her career focusing on event management, development and education.
 Tracey received her bachelor’s degree in Women’s Studies from the University of New Hampshire, a certificate in Non-Profit Management from Marlboro College in Brattleboro, VT, and is currently enrolled in the Masters of Liberal Arts program at Dartmouth College with a concentration in creative writing.
-Prior to joining NCSECS, Tracey spent several years managing high-profile donor and alumni relations events at both Dartmouth College and the University of New Hampshire.
+Prior to joining the Center, Tracey spent several years managing high-profile donor and alumni relations events at both Dartmouth College and the University of New Hampshire.
 She is passionate about volunteer work and has been actively engaged locally with several non-profit boards including the Upper Valley Haven, the Montshire Museum of Science, and the Children’s Hospital at Dartmouth-Hitchcock (CHaD).